-Freight rail service is provided by the Lake State Railroad Company.
+Freight rail service is provided by the Lake State Railroad Company (Figure 4.1).
 Rail service is used to deliver raw materials and products to and from the heavy industrial users in the area.
+Lake State Railway also services a number of customers via transloading (truck-to-rail and rail-to-truck reloading) at their rail yard in Alpena.
 No passenger service is offered.
 Alpena is at the end of the rail line, and Lake State Railroad has only one in-bound and one out-bound train per day, Monday through Saturday.
 Although the volume of freight is expected to increase, no extension or expansion of the line is anticipated.
 The rail bridge over the Thunder Bay River was replaced in July 2002, financed partially through a loan from the Michigan Department of Transportation.
+Additionally, Lake State Railway was a recipient of an FY19 Consolidated Rail Infrastructure & Safety Improvement (CRISI) grant to strategically replace 30 miles of rail on the line.
+This allows rail users to utilize 286,000 lb.
+GRL capacity railcars for shipments.
+Lake State Railway also helps rail customers leverage the Michigan Department of Transportation's